Welcome to the Family Planning Division

 This unique program serves women who have complex medical issues (including epilepsy, bariatric surgery or uncontrolled diabetes) and would benefit from counseling about safe and highly effective contraceptive options.
 If you've been told not to become pregnant because of medical issues, we offer contraceptive advice based on the latest evidence from family planning experts.

 Training and Education

 Dr. Mody has several existing family planning research projects taking place at UCSD.
 Most of the projects focus on Complex Contraception and involve collaborations with other departments such as Transplant Surgery, Neurology, Psychiatry and Oncology.
 She is also has studies looking at pain control for intrauterine device placement.

 Dr. Averbach's Research

 Dr. Averbach has considerable experience in global reproductive health and research as well as clinical expertise in family planning gained during her fellowship training at UCSF.
 She has an interest in developing a program in global reproductive health education and research within the Department of Reproductive Medicine at UCSD.
 This program will seek to address health disparities in family planning care and to transform patient care and research collaborations globally in a sustainable way.
-In order to build this program, she will focus on strengthening relationships with colleagues in academic institutions and NGOs around the world including existing relationships in Nepal, Uganda and Zimbabwe.
+In order to build this program, she will focus on strengthening relationships with colleagues in academic institutions and NGOs around the world including existing relationships in India, Nepal, Uganda and Zimbabwe.